4 portions. Maximum cost: £13.55,

 To do so, insert a sharp knife under the skin, trying not to cut into the fillet.
 Push this through so that you create a gap between skin and flesh.
 Flip the salmon fillet upside down, angle the knife so that is is pointing towards the board and cut towards the end of the fillet.

-You may worry about cutting the skin rather than removing it, but its a lot more durable than you may expect.
+You may worry about cutting the skin rather than removing it, but its a lot more tough than you may expect.
 Once the knife has appeared at the other end, repeat to remove the skin in one strip.

 (Original recipe in bold font)